 Teaching Assistant NCC Level 1 – 32.5 hrs/week, term time only (permanent)

 Oak Field School is an Outstanding Special School (Ofsted 2018, 2014, 2011) for 168 pupils aged 3-19 with a wide range of learning and physical disabilities, broadly SLD (severe learning difficulties) and PMLD (profound and multiple learning difficulties).
 This also includes some pupils with challenging behaviours linked to SLD, some pupils with ASD, and some pupils with complex health needs.
-This is a permanent full-time post, to start as soon as possible, and there is also the additional possibility of a 1-year temporary full-time post.
+This is a permanent full-time post, to start as soon as possible.
+There is also the additional opportunity of a 1-year temporary full-time post.